Configure player

 If you show options, and this may be a little difficult to see, we've expanded the dialog, and you can see there's a checkbox for the address list tickets, so it's no longer hidden in a configuration file, and you can configure how long you want your tickets to be renewable for.

-So, now there are some changes in Panther Kerberoes that you should be aware of.
+So, now there are some changes in Panther Kerberos that you should be aware of.
 First, due to the change in the application framework that we're using for the login dialog, the login dialog's password field has been changed from Mac Roman to UTF-8.
-Now, internet authorization in Kerberoes passwords is one horrible mess, and we're sorry to make it a little bit worse.
-But if a user has a password that uses high-bit characters in Mac Roman encoding, they'll have difficulty logging on.
-Now, you have your administrator can reset their password, or they can use the terminal, change the character set, and change the password from there.
+Now, internationalization in Kerberos passwords is one horrible mess, and we're sorry to make it a little bit worse.
+But if a user has a password that uses hybrid characters in Mac Roman encoding, they'll have difficulty logging on.
+Now you have your administrator can reset their password, or they can use the terminal, change the character set, and change the password from there.

-Kerb 5-4 authentication now requires a valid v4 configuration to be available.
-Jaguar would always try 5-4, and that was a problem for a number of sites.
-And sudo and su will now get an empty ticket cache, not have access to the logged-in user's cache due to changes in interoperating with the new security server.
+Curve 5 to 4 authentication now requires a valid V4 configuration to be available.
+Jaguar would always try 5 to 4, and that was a problem for a number of sites.
+And sudo and su will now get an empty ticket cache, not have access to the logged in user's cache due to changes in interoperating with the new security server.

-Let's take a look at developing for Kerbero.
+Let's take a look at developing for Kerberos.
 How do you Kerberos your application?
 Well, it's kind of easy.
 Well, hopefully.
 Find the protocol specification, RFCs, whatnot.
-To bring which API to use, if you had to add some support for v4, you could use KClient or GSS API or Kerberoos 5, depending on the application's need.
+To bring which API to use, if you had to add some support for v4, you could use kclient or gssapi or Kerberos 5, depending on the application's need.

 And you figure out how to connect the API to the protocol.
 This means that the data returned by the various APIs needs to be solidified in some form that the base protocol understands.
 Typically, this is base 64.
-Take a quick look at Kerberizing FTP, because it has a couple of nice RFCs defining how it works.
+Take a quick look at Curb Rising FTP, because it has a couple of nice RFCs defining how it works.
 One for v4 and one for GSS and K5.
-You would use, in this case, KClient API for v4 support and GSS for Kerber5.
+You would use, in this case, KClient API for v4 support and GSS for Curb 5.

-I'm skipping the v4 point, because we're not supporting v4 anymore, right?
+I'm skipping the v4 point to make-- we're not supporting v4 anymore, right?
 Right?
 Yeah.
 So GSS API.
 First, you start with some session management and authentication.
 I've done through GSS in its set context.
 You do some base encryption and decryption of the data stream through GSS wrap and GSS unwrap.
 And the way, as an example, to connect the API to the protocol is through base64.

 Now the program flow of GSS programming essentially requires multiple round trips for authentication, potentially.
 An application does not necessarily know how many round trips are going to be required ahead of time.
-So the application loops, waiting for the authentication to finish.
+So the application loops waiting for the authentication to finish.
 So let's take a look at the GSS client loop.
 The input token, you set it up, set it to null.
-You then go into a do loop with GSS and NetSec context.
+You then go into a do loop with GSS and its set context.

 The GSS API helps isolate applications from differences in the Curb-5 APIs.
 The Curb-5 APIs actually aren't any real standard, and different implementations have different API semantics.
 So GSS is actually an RFC C-binding, so that helps make your application more portable to different environments.
 Again, to drive home, point home, do not add additional v4 support.
 At this point, v4 is very insecure, and we need to make sure everyone's migrating off to v5.

-If you need to report a bug about Kerberoos in Mac OS X, since there are so many people, his family is very large, report the bugs to Apple.
-It's nice, we like to hear from the bugs at MIT, however, in order to get your bugs fixed and back in the OS, they need to be filed at Apple.
+If you need to report a bug about Kerberos and Mac OS X, since there are so many people, its family is very large, report the bugs to Apple.
+It's nice we like to hear from the bugs at MIT.
+However, in order to get your bugs fixed and back in the OS, they need to be filed at Apple.
 If you feel that your bug is not getting attention, please bring the issue up with Apple.
-They're the ones who ship it, so if you need to get it into a software update, you need to raise the issue with your Apple representative.
+They're the ones who ship it.
+So if you need to get it into a software update, you need to raise the issue with your Apple representative.

 So to wrap up, here's the roadmap.
 Most of these sessions have already happened.
 However, there's a security feedback forum on Friday.
-You can contact Craig or myself or also Skip Levens, who is the server technology evangelist, and a lot of his folks are doing a lot of the Kerbero integration.
+You can contact Craig or myself or also Skip Levins, who is the server technology evangelist, and a lot of his folks are doing a lot of the Kerberos integration.

-There are a number of RFCs you might want to look at, like IMAP authentication mechanisms is a great example of how to use SASL and GSS.
-A lot of people don't know this, but we actually did publish the source code as much as we could, legally allowed, to Kerberoos for Macintosh 451 in Jaguar.
-It's on the Darwin Kerberoos page, and that's available under the developer site at Apple.
+There are a number of RFCs for-- you might want to look at, like IMAP authentication mechanisms is a great example of how to use SASL and GSS.
+And a lot of people don't know this, but we actually did publish the source code as much as we could, legally allowed, in--to Kerberos for Macintosh 451 in Jaguar.
+It's on the Darwin Kerberos page, and that's available under the developer site at Apple.